 Pas de la Casa © Victor Vic

 Pas de la Casa, like the rest of Andorra, stands out as one of the world's best duty-free shopping enclaves, its shopping precinct a gold mine of holiday bargains.
-There are, of course, sports shops for snow gear like the multi-storey Olympia Esports, but shoppers here also stock up on electronic goods, perfumes and cosmetics, designer clothing, photographic equipment and car and motorbike accessories from tyres to leathers.
+There are, of course, sports shops for snow gear, but shoppers here also stock up on electronic goods, perfumes and cosmetics, designer clothing, and car and motorbike accessories, from tyres to leathers.

-With dozens of restaurants cooking up a storm in and around the Pas de la Casa holiday resort, no one working up an appetite on the slopes need go hungry.
+With dozens of restaurants in and around Pas de la Casa, no one working up an appetite on the slopes need go hungry.
 Local cuisine is largely Spanish (with paella as a favourite) but there are plenty of French influences on the local menus.
-For views of the competition action and competitive boarding courses, one can even dine on high, with many restaurants on the slopes offering panoramic views and delicious meals, while dozens more cafes and restaurants in town offering everything from quick snacks to gourmet delights.
+Most restaurants are family-run, with favourites including La Familia and El Marselles.
+There are some excellent mountain restaurants too, and many more cafes and restaurants in town offer everything from quick snacks to gourmet delights.

-Pas de la Casa stands out as one of the clubbing and bar havens of Europe, keeping the young crowd hopping and bopping through the night with throbbing music and cheap drinks.
-Local bars extend 'happy hour' to extremes and some have even been known to reward good customers with free drinks.
+Pas de la Casa stands out as the liveliest ski resort in Andorra, keeping the young crowd partying throughout the night with throbbing music and cheap drinks.
+Local bars can often extend happy hour to extremes.